philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 }
 ~~~

-Generally the APIs I have worked on have enjoyed both, which is super handy as iOS often sends photos directly from local files, and web clients often send a URL to the users Facebook profile.
+Generally the APIs I have worked on have enjoyed both, which is super handy as iOS often sends photos directly from local files, and web clients often send a URL to the user's Facebook display picture.

-If we were talking about uploading large videos, I would (as [this article suggests](/api/2016/01/04/http-rest-api-file-uploads/)) switch to another approach and have a dedicated service which handles the upload, leaving the main API to only accept metadata; title, description, tags, etc.
+If we were talking about uploading videos or other large files, I would (as [this article suggests](/api/2016/01/04/http-rest-api-file-uploads/)) switch to another approach and have a dedicated service which handles the upload, leaving the main API to only accept metadata; title, description, tags, etc.

 This is the approach you are forced to take with GraphQL, because you can only speak to GraphQL in terms of fields: